1st DUI in Kansas

 If the police have arrested you for driving under the influence and this is your first offense, get in touch with Stolte Law, LLC right away.
 Our Kansas 1st DUI lawyer can ensure the protection of your rights through every stage of the criminal process.
 Attorney Stolte has many years of experience and a proven record of success.
 Rely on Stolte Law, LLC to help you craft a strategic defense so that you can avoid the consequences of a conviction.

 The likelihood of jail time for a first DUI offense in Kansas can depend on various factors, including the specific circumstances of the case and any aggravating factors involved.
 Factors can include the driver's blood alcohol concentration (BAC) level, any prior criminal history, whether there was property damage or injuries involved, and the discretion of the judge.
 A first DUI is classified as a class B nonperson misdemeanor.
-If convicted, you will be sentenced to between 48 consecutive hours and six months in jail and fined between $750 and $1,000.
+If you are convicted, you will be sentenced to between 48 consecutive hours and six months in jail and fined between $750 and $1,000.

 Additional costs associated with a 1st DUI include: